JohnSantiago00/TTP-Assignments/blogging-platform-DB/blogging-api/README.md

 npm start
 ```

+## Postman Collection

+You can find the Postman collection for this project [here](blogging-platform-DB/blogging-api/Blog Platform.postman_collection.json).

 ## Usage

 Once the application is running, you can interact with it using an API client such as Postman.
 Here are some example API requests: